2007 Isle of Man TT: Practice week

 The first two competitors to start practice for the Centenary event from the TT Grandstand included Steve Plater and Keith Amor on their Solo Newcomers' speed control lap followed by an untimed practice session for Solo competitors and sidecar crews.

 Despite the 2007 Isle of Man TT being the first practice and races not interrupted by the weather since the Golden Jubilee event of 1957, after the cancellation of the Wednesday evening practice.
 The Australian TT rider Cameron Donald is forced to miss the 2007 Isle of Man TT Races after breaking a collar-bone while competing during the 2007 North West 200 Superbike Race.
 Carl Rennie was also forced to miss the 2007 Isle of Man TT Races included after breaking a collar bone at the Cookstown 100 Races.

-During Monday's evening practice session, Ian Hutchinson riding for Honda records a speed of 192.838 mph through the speed trap in Sulby.
+During Monday's evening practice session, Ian Hutchinson riding for Honda recorded a speed of 192.838 mph through the speed trap in Sulby.
 Also during Monday opening practice, TT riders Steve Pooley and Andy King slipped off at the 32nd Milestone suffering minor abrasions to hand and arms.
-At Laurel Bank, Ian Hutchinson suffers an injury to an elbow.
-After an accident at the Water Works Corner near Ramsey, Marc Ramsbotham is taken to Nobles Hospital for an X-Ray for a suspected injury.
+At Laurel Bank, Ian Hutchinson suffered an injury to an elbow.
+After an accident at the Water Works Corner near Ramsey, Marc Ramsbotham was taken to Nobles Hospital for an X-Ray for a suspected injury.